anish-16/AppVersalTask/AppVercelAssign/README.md

 Running the Project Locally

-To run the project on your local machine, follow these steps:
+To run the project on your local machine, follow these steps:git Getting Started
- Getting Started
 ```bash
 npm install